 Some people actually gain weight by consuming artificial sweeteners.

 Have you had any issues with stevia or other artificial sweeteners?
 Have you lost weight using these products?
-Please tell us your experience in the comments below.
+Please share your experience in the comments below.